Updated July 7, 2021.

 What is HPV?

 HPV is a virus that is often–although not always–sexually transmitted.
 HPV encompasses more than a hundred different strains.
 Just like any diverse family, every strain is different.
 Some strains cause warts on the hands, feet (plantar warts), or genitals.
 Although warts are pesky, they’re rarely harmful and are easily treated.
-Other strains of HPV can cause changes to your cervical cells, which can lead to cervical cancer, and, more rarely, throat, anal, and, in men, penile cancers.
+Other strains of HPV can cause changes to cervical cells, which can lead to cervical cancer, and, more rarely, throat, anal, and penile cancers.

 How common is HPV?